-Something to consider as well in Guatemala is its geographic position with coastal areas both on the Pacific and Caribbean sides as well as high altitude mountains (Antigua lays at 1,500m above sea level) and its volcanic soil which is similar to the landscapes and conditions in El Salvador and Mexico but unlike other Central American countries.
+Something to consider as well in Guatemala is its geographic position with coastal areas both on the Pacific and Caribbean sides as well as high altitude mountains (Antigua lays at 1,500m above sea level) and its volcanic soil which is similar to the landscapes and conditions in El Salvador with volcanoes like Santa Ana and Mexico but unlike other Central American countries.

 Like in El Salvador, Guatemala is a coffee growing and exporting country and it also grows cocoa, bananas and sugarcane.